-(2) After HQ USAMRMC ORP approves the activity, the HQ USAMRMC ORP will forward the STRATCOM summary prepared by the DA organization conducting or supporting the activity to the CG, USAMRMC for further notification to TSG.
-The DA organization may implement the activity fifteen (15) days after HQ USAMRMC ORP approval and submission to the CG, USAMRMC unless objections are communicated to the DA organization.
+(2) After HQ USAMRDC ORP recommends approval of the activity to the CG, USAMRDC, the HQ USAMRDC ORP will forward the STRATCOM summary prepared by the DA organization conducting or supporting the activity to the CG, USAMRDC for further notification to CG, AFC.
+The CG, USAMRDC may approve the activity fifteen (15) days after submission of the STRATCOM to the CG, AFC unless objections are received from senior leaders during the staffing period.

 e.
-The organizations performing the DA-supported activities must follow all applicable laws, regulations and institutional policies/procedures related to cadaver procurement, inventory, use, storage, security, transfer, transportation, record-keeping and disposition of cadavers.

-To ensure compliance, the HQ USAMRMC ORP and the DA organization supporting the activity may review copies of relevant laboratory/ institution policies and/or conduct on-site assessments.
+The organizations performing the DA-supported activities must follow all applicable laws, regulations, and institutional policies/procedures related to cadaver procurement, inventory, use, storage, security, transfer, transportation, record-keeping and disposition of cadavers.
+To ensure compliance, the HQ USAMRDC ORP and the DA organization supporting the activity may review copies of relevant laboratory/ institution policies and/or conduct on-site assessments.

 f.
-The organizations performing the DA-conducted or supported RDT&E, education or training activity must adhere to the approved protocol, test plan, programs of instruction or other governing documents.
-The Commander/Director/Head granting approval, the HQ USAMRMC ORP or designees, must be permitted to observe the activity and/or audit activity records to ensure compliance with the approved protocol or applicable regulatory requirements.
+The organizations performing the DA-conducted or supported RDT&E, education, or training activity must adhere to the approved protocol, test plan, programs of instruction or other governing documents.
+The Commander/Director/Head granting approval, the HQ USAMRDC ORP, or designees, must be permitted to observe the activity and/or audit activity records to ensure compliance with the approved protocol or applicable regulatory requirements.

 g.
-Problems related to the conduct of RDT&E, education or training involving the use of cadavers must be reported promptly to the Commander/Director/Head of the DA organization conducting or supporting the activity.
-These may include, but are not limited to, problems involving the procurement, inventory, use, storage, transfer, transportation and disposition of cadavers.
-Examples of problems include but are not limited to: loss of confidentiality of cadaveric donors, breach of security, significant deviation from the approved protocol, failure to comply with state laws and/or institutional policies and public relations issues.
-The Commander/Director/Head must report to the Director, HQ USAMRMC ORP (See Appendix B) and should consult with the Public Affairs, legal office and/or next higher Command level, as appropriate.
-The HQ USAMRMC ORP will report the problem to the CG, USAMRMC and TSG.
+Problems related to the conduct of RDT&E, education, or training involving the use of cadavers must be reported promptly to the Commander/Director/Head of the DA organization conducting or supporting the activity.
+These may include, but are not limited to, problems involving the procurement, inventory, use, storage, transfer, transportation, and disposition of cadavers.
+Examples of problems include but are not limited to: loss of confidentiality of cadaveric donors, breach of security, significant deviation from the approved protocol, failure to comply with state laws and/or institutional policies, and public relations issues.
+The Commander/Director/Head must report to the Director, HQ USAMRDC ORP (See Appendix B), and should consult with the Public Affairs, legal office, and/or next higher Command level, as appropriate.
+The HQ USAMRDC ORP will report the problem to the CG, USAMRDC and CG, AFC.